 Notice and pre-hearing procedures

-If the Director of Community Standards determines that there is reasonable cause to believe that a policy has been violated and that a complaint should referred for a hearing, notice will be given to the accused student.
-Notice will be in writing, and may be delivered in person during a meeting with the Director of Community Standards.
+If the Director of Community Standards determines that there is reasonable cause to believe that a policy has been violated and that a complaint should be referred for a hearing, notice will be given to the accused student.
+Notice will be in writing and may be delivered in person during a meeting with the Director of Community Standards.
 Notice may also be mailed to the local or permanent address of the accused student.
 Once mailed, it is presumed that such notice will be delivered.

 The letter of notice will state briefly a description of the incident alleged, as well as stating all policies the accused student is alleged to have violated.
 Relevant procedures for resolution of the complaint will be included in the notice.

-The letter of notice will direct the accused student to contact the Director of Community Standards to respond to the complaint, if they have not already done so.
+The letter of notice will direct the accused student to contact the Director of Community Standards to respond to the complaint if they have not already done so.
 A meeting with the Director of Community Standards can be arranged to explain the nature of the complaint and the conduct process.